XeroChen/kJSON/README.md

-# xJSON
+# kJSON

 ## Overview

-xJSON is a lightweight JSON (JavaScript Object Notation) parser(reader only) writing in C leveraging Ragel.
+kJSON is a lightweight JSON (JavaScript Object Notation) parser(reader only) writing in C leveraging Ragel.
 It is compatible with JSON and JSON5.
 It is designed for fast and easy parsing of the JSON data stream in WAF.

 ## Features